Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the Distinguished Professor Program of Óbuda University.
 The authors are also grateful for the possibility of using the HUN-REN Cloud \url{https://science-cloud.hu/en}~\cite{H_der_2022} which helped us achieve some particular results published in this paper.
-Hiba Adil Al-kharsan gratefully acknowledges the financial support of the Stipendium Hungaricum Doctoral Program, managed by the Tempus Public Foundation.
+Hiba Adil Al-kharsan gratefully acknowledges the financial support of the Stipendium Hungaricum Doctoral Program, managed by the Tempus Public Foundation. { During the preparation of this manuscript, the authors used artificial intelligence to improve the language and clarify the explanations, the authors checked and edited all the results and take full responsibility for the content of this manuscript.}